*A spreadsheet showing all of the name changes that have occurred since the printing of Mushrooms of the Redwood Coast can be found here:

 The Naming of Creatures: A Necessary Mess

-Humans use common names (those in vernacular languages – English, Spanish, Hindi, etc.) as well as scientific names (in quasi-Latinized or Greek form) to communicate with one another about living organisms.
+Humans use common names (those in vernacular languages – English, Spanish, Hindi, etc.) as well as scientific names (in quasi-Latin or Greek) to communicate with one another about living organisms.

 Common names are in many instances very useful because they tend to be much easier for most people to remember, are often more pronounceable to speakers of that language.
 They are often charismatic, humorous, or obviously descriptive in ways that scientific names sometimes fail to achieve.
 They also have the advantage of not needing to mirror taxonomic changes (those that come from newer or updated understanding of evolution), and thus can feel more stable.
 However, this can be a downside for those folk who are interested in learning which organisms are related to each other.
 Likewise, common names inherently differ between different languages, and can even have many dramatically different names in use among the speakers of a single language.

 However, the problem that most people have with scientific names is that they seem to be constantly changing (see Reasons that Names Change below).
 For a lexicon that was explicitly intended to provide stability, this instability is a real problem.
 An optimistic view of the situation suggests that as connectivity between researchers increases and their methods become more sophisticated, the future will see an ever-declining rate of name changes...
-A realistic addendum to this view might be that we are still at a very high point on the graph of that rate change, and are likely to be so for quite some time.
+A realistic addendum would note that we’re still in the midst of a high rate-of-change, and are likely to be so for quite some time.

 Reasons that Names Change

 Splits – this is relatively straightforward to understand.

 Sometimes we find out that there is more than one species going by the same name, and they need to be split into two species, each with their own name.
 This is quite common.

 Lumps – also relatively straightforward.
 Sometimes scientists end up having given two different names to different-looking forms of the same variable species.